-Our family moved to a new home this last year and it’s taken us just about this long to begin really making our house feel like a home.
+Our family moved to a new home a couple of years ago and it’s taken us just about this long to begin really making our house feel like a home.
 Nesting, decorating, and adding welcoming touches is not my forte, to say the least.
 So I decided to start taking notice of things my more skilled friends do make theirs a more inviting home, and have slowly been implementing them.
 If you feel a little domestically challenged in this area, like I do, then you’ll love these easy tips!

 Tips for a More Inviting Home